-The Missouri State University Career Center adheres to the NACE Principles for Professional Conduct for Career Services and Employment Professionals and expects employers to do the same.
+The Missouri State University Career Center adheres to the NACE Principles for Ethical Professional Practice and expects employers to do the same.
 These principles are available on the National Association of Colleges and Employers website.

 - Service guidelines